To talk about big data marketing, we first need to talk about big data.

 So, if you’re a marketer, you need to comply with the local laws to ease the concerns of consumers.
 In places where integration and development of targeting are yet to occur, you should rely on signals available to help you with your decisions.

-Many companies are now finding ways to measure cross-channel behaviour.
+Many companies are now finding ways to measure cross-channel behavior.
 So, perhaps in the not-so-distant future, it will be easier to integrate online and offline campaigns.

 Deeper Understanding of the Factors Affecting Conversions

 Before big data, marketing specialists have mainly used the last-click attribution model to determine the factors that affect conversions.
 The issue with this model is that it’s difficult to capture multiple factors and understand their relative value.